-Using battery saving mode may also impact how accurately background tracking works.
+Using battery saving mode may also impact how accurately automatic tracking works.

-How do I track a particular activity whilst background tracking is on?
+How do I track a particular activity whilst Automatic tracking is on?

 If you want to make sure that your activity type is totally accurate, or want to set an activity type such as use of public transport, you will need to manually start the activity.
-You can do this while background tracking is set to on – the activity type you set will override the estimated activity type.
-When you complete your activity, the background tracking will need to be switched on again.
+You can do this while Automatic Tracking is set to on – the activity type you set will override the estimated activity type.
+When you complete your activity, Automatic Tracking will need to be switched on again.

-The background tracking doesn't seem to track me well
+The Automatic Tracking doesn't seem to track me well

-What is Background Tracking and what can be recognised?
+What is Automatic Tracking and what can be recognised?

 This feature can be switched on to track your methods of travel automatically instead of manually selecting the activity type yourself.

-The amount of BetterPoints you can earn will not be different if you use background tracking – it just might help you have an accurate record of activities if you sometimes forget to track your journeys.
+- The amount of BetterPoints you can earn will not be different if you use automatic tracking – it just might help you have an accurate record of activities if you sometimes forget to track your journeys.

-Most current smartphones will support background tracking, including iPhone 5S or above and nearly all Android phones.
+- Most current smartphones will support automatic tracking, including iPhone 5S or above and nearly all Android phones.

-Activities recorded by background tracking will not show up on your device straight away, as it can take up to 15 minutes from stopping an activity for it to appear in your timeline.
+- Activities recorded by automatic tracking will not show up on your device straight away, as it can take up to 15 minutes from stopping an activity for it to appear in your timeline.